pharmbio/pharmbio-web/README.md

  1. Clone this repo
  2. Make your edits
- 3. Push your edits to a new branch
+ 3. Push your edits to a new branch *in this repo* (Important! otherwise it will not work)
  4. Create a Pull Request (PR) from the new branch towards the master branch
  5. Check that the PR build status is passed (green)
  6. Merge the PR